triggr/pokitdok-nodejs/README.md

 ```

 ## Supported NodeJS versions
-This library aims to support and is tested against these NodeJS versions,
+This library aims to support and is tested against these NodeJS versions, using travis-ci:
-using travis-ci:

 * 0.8.x
 * 0.9.x
 * 0.10.x

+## API Reference

 <a name="PokitDok"></a>
 ##class: PokitDok